-Inventories: Inventories, except for donated merchandise held for resale, are valued at the lower of cost (first-in, first-out) or market.
-Inventories cost of purchased goods include freight-in, assembly, and improvement costs, if any.
+Inventories: Inventories, except for donated merchandise held for resale, are valued at the lower of cost (first-in, first-out) or net realizable value.
+Purchased inventory includes freight-in, assembly, and improvement costs, if any.
 Purchased inventories are valued based on physical counts, less an estimated allowance for obsolescence.
-The allowance for obsolescence as of December 31, 2017 and 2016 was \$48,231 and \$59,994, respectively.
+The allowance for obsolescence as of December 31, 2018 and 2017 was \$35,541 and \$48,231, respectively.

-Goods donated to Goodwill are valued at their estimated fair market value and recognized as support in the statements of activities.
+Goods donated to Goodwill are valued at their estimated fair market value and recognized as support in the consolidated statements of activities.
 Donated merchandise remaining in inventories at year end is also recorded at its estimated fair market value.
 The estimated fair market value of the donated merchandise inventories are estimated as the retail-selling price of the donated inventories, less any retail processing and selling costs incurred by Goodwill.
 Donated merchandise inventories are not valued on an item-by-item basis but rather based on overall estimate of inventory turns.
 Donated automobiles are valued at estimated fair market value on a specific identification basis.